home-assistant/addons/ssh/DOCS.md

 ### Option: `authorized_keys`

-Your **public keys** for the authorized key file.
+Your **public keys** that you wish to accept for login.
 You can authorize multiple keys by adding multiple public keys to the list.
-If you're on Linux, you can likely issue the command `ssh-add -L` to get a list of your public keys that are available to you.

-If you get errors when adding your key, try enclosing it in double quotes to avoid .
+If you get errors when adding your key, it is likely that the public key you're trying to add, contains characters that intervene with Yaml syntax.
+Try enclosing your key in double quotes to avoid this issue.

 ### Option: `password`